masudranashawon/wildlife-ledger-client/README.md

 ### What is Wildlife Ledger?

 Wildlife Ledger is a dynamic web application for managing animal listings and categories.
 It enables users to add new categories, upload animal details with images, and filter animals by category.
-The app is built with Next.js and integrates a backend API using Node.js, Express, and MongoDB, with file uploads handled by Multer.
+The app is built with Next.js and integrates a backend API using Node.js, Express, and MongoDB, with file uploads handled by Cloudinary.

 ### Features

-1. Built with Next.js, Tailwind CSS, Axios, Multer, Express, MongoDB
+1. Built with Next.js, Tailwind CSS, Axios, Express, MongoDB
 2. Dynamic category management and animal listing
-3. File uploads handled with Multer for animal images
+3. File uploads handled by Cloudinary for animal images
 4. Filtering functionality for animals by category
 5. Reusable form components for easy data entry

 ### Tools

 - [Next.js](https://nextjs.org/): A React framework for server-rendered applications.
-- [Multer](https://github.com/expressjs/multer): A middleware for handling `multipart/form-data`, primarily used for file uploads.
 - [Axios](https://axios-http.com/): A promise-based HTTP client for making API requests.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapid UI development.
 - [Express.js](https://expressjs.com/): A minimal Node.js web application framework.
 - [MongoDB](https://www.mongodb.com/): A NoSQL database for flexible data management.
+- [Cloudinary](https://cloudinary.com/): A cloud-based image and video management service.

 ## Installation